 Chief Sʷknc̓ut Monument

 The overall gesture of the work represents the simultaneous strength and humility of the Syilx people.
-The Syilx culture is closely connected with the land, and a powerful reciprocity is traditionally part of this.
+The Syilx culture is closely connected with the land, and powerful reciprocity is traditionally part of this.
 The clothing and objects are based on traditional Syilx artifacts (from the Okanagan area) as documented and collected by James A. Teit, although some pieces represent trade items.

 Sen'Klip (Coyote) accompanies Sʷknc̓ut, representing the Captikwl (significant cultural legends/stories through which understanding is passed, generation to generation).
 The Four Food Chiefs are represented: the feminine Chief Siya (Saskatoon) is depicted on the beaded apron.
 Chief Black Bear is represented in the Chief's necklace.
 Sen'Klip brings Chief Salmon to the Okanagan on his tail, and the feminine Chief Bitterroot is by his paw.